People have died from tobacco-related diseases since the opening of the first FCTC working group on 28 October 1999.

 Download an FCA brochure

 FCA was created in 1999 and formally established in 2003.
-It is made up of more than 350 organisations from over 100 countries.
+It is made up of nearly 500 organisations from over 100 countries.

 FCA works on the development, ratification and implementation of the international treaty, the World Health Organization (WHO) Framework Convention on Tobacco Control (FCTC).